 Mt.
 Moriyoshi’s Gondola Lift Operation Hours

-In 2021, the gondola lift operates from the 5th of June to the 31st of October daily but between the 23rd of August to the end of September, the lift only operates on weekends and public holidays.
+In 2022, the gondola lift operates from the 4th of June to the 30th of October daily.
+But from the 22nd of August to the 25th of September, the lift only operates on weekends and public holidays.

 - The lift also operates in their snow season daily from December to the end of March